semantifyit/sdo-check/README.md

-# sdo-check
+# SDO-Check

-This is an open-source version of the SDO-Check tool of semantify.it (http://sdocheck.semantify.it/)
+SDO-Check is a web-tool that enables the fast and simple verification of schema.org annotations.
+It is the open-source version of the SDO-Check tool of semantify.it (http://sdocheck.semantify.it/).
+This tool allows the input of a code-snippet or a web-page URL and shows the verification result in form of an interactive tree-visualization with details about all irregularities found.
+The verification is based on the latest version of the official schema.org vocabulary, common SEO practices, and recommendations from semantic web experts.

+You can find more general informations about the tool at https://semantify.it/sdo-check/

+The public repository for this tool is at https://github.com/semantifyit/sdo-check

+Any bugs/suggestion can be posted on the issues page at  https://github.com/semantifyit/sdo-check/issues

 ## Download and run